 is attempting to accomplish, and then rolls a Stupendous die.
 One

-of his opponents rolls an opposing die to prevent the Feat from succeeding.
+of the opposing players rolls an opposing die to prevent the Feat from succeeding.

-If the Stupendous roll is equal to or higher than the opposing roll,
+If the Hero's Stupendous roll is equal to or higher than the opposing roll,

 then the Feat succeeds.
 If the opposing roll is higher, then the Feat